GoogleCloudPlatform/workflows-demos/workspace-integration/sheets-to-workflows/README.md

 Go to `Extensions` and `Apps Script` in the spreadsheet.
 This opens up the App Script editor.
 Replace the default code in `Code.gs` with the code in [Code.gs](Code.gs).
-Make sure you replace the `PROJECT_ID` with your own project id.
+Make sure you replace the `PROJECT_ID` with your own project id and press `Save` button.
 This code watches for changes for the checkbox in the approved column.
 When it's checked, calls a workflow to create the VM.

 In App Script editor, go to `Settings` and check `Show appsscript.json manifest file in editor`.
 Replace the contents of `appscript.json` with